karldd/Alchemy/Alchemy/res/ReadMe.txt

 ALPHA 007

 FEATURES
-+ Pressure Shapes module
++ Pressure Shapes module for drawing shapes using pressure from a tablet
++ Gradient module for adding colour gradients to shapes
++ Load a background image from the view menu to draw on top of

 CHANGES
-+ Interface improvements
++ Colour button has been streamlined and combined with the background/foreground button
++ Line Weight spinner has been redesigned
++ Sliders and number spinners can now be controlled with the mouse scroll wheel
++ The max/min values of sliders and number spinners can be set by CTRL/COMMAND clicking them and inputing the values in the popup
 + Warning added when using File > New with shapes on the canvas
-+ Localisations added for Simplified Chinese/Traditional Chinese/Spanish/Dutch
++ Localisations added for Simplified Chinese/Traditional Chinese/Spanish/Dutch/French/German
-  Thanks to Chen Luo/Zafio/Dean for those!
+  Thanks to Chen Luo/Zafio/Dean/Ika/Seppel Schorsch for those!
++ Pullshapes Size slider added to better control shape size
++ Displace module now behaves better with spine-based (variable line width) shapes
++ Trace Shapes images are now scaled correctly and local images can also be loaded

 BUG FIXES
 + Fixed several issues caused by custom cursors stopping Alchemy from launching
 + Fixed a bug causing the tool bar to disappear completely when being reattached
++ Colour selector will now appear in the correct window on dual monitor systems

 --------------------------------------